Help! How do I spend my money?

 Downside: higher initial costs

-Practice website: The risk level with a website is typically low.
-But it really is dependent upon how it is designed, what it communicates, how many visitors visit the site, and whether the site has the ability to convert visitors into new patient phone calls.
+The risk level with a website is typically low.
+However, this depends on the design, message communicated, number of visitors and if site visits convert to new patient calls.
 Even a BAD dental website should produce one new patient from time to time.
 Let’s set the practice website at 5 percent risk and 95 percent upside, just to put it into perspective.

 Your practice website is going to be your BEST secondary promotion medium, which means that all of your external and internal promotion will refer people to your website.
 A certain number of those people will go to your website to “check you out” so to speak.
 And, in turn, a certain number will be converted into new patient phone calls.